-Vehicles are coming equipped with equipment and services provided by OnStar, Entire and SYNC Connect - with data plans available from AT&T and Verizon.
+Vehicles with this feature come equipped with equipment and services provided by OnStar, Entire, SYNC Connect, and others, backed with data plans available from the carriers, primarily AT&T and Verizon.

 This is a rapidly changing and evolving market.